svpcom/rtl88x2eu-20230815/README.md

 So, according to the module vendor's document and my test using a HackRF, that's all I know:

 ### Injection in Different Bandwidth
-#### 5/10MHz Injection
+#### 10MHz Injection
 To transmit packets in monitor mode using packet injection:
  - Set ```iw <wlan> set channel <same_channel> <10MHz>``` on both air & ground
  - Set the inject packet's radiotap header with any **20MHz bandwidth** modulation (legacy/HT20/VHT20; e.g. ```-B 20``` in ```wfb_tx```)
-Then the packet is actually transmitted in 5MHz/10MHz bandwidth, which seems like being achieved by simply underclocking the baseband.
+Then the packet is actually transmitted in 10MHz bandwidth, which seems like being achieved by simply underclocking the baseband.
 It's the same on the receiver side, though in which the radiotap header in received packets still indicates a 20MHz bandwidth.
 You can check that with any SDR receiver or spectrum analyzer.

 ##### Notes About "Devices or Resources Busy"
 When ```iw``` says ```Devices or Resources Busy (-16)```, check ```iw <wlan> info``` if the ```iw``` recognized the adaptor is in monitor mode.
-If not, ```iw <wlan> set monitor```, then try setting 5MHz/10MHz again.
+If not, ```iw <wlan> set monitor```, then try setting 10MHz again.
 That's because:
 1. The crab driver supports both WEXT and cfg80211 APIs, but it seems that it's not that robust and there's some conflicts exist
 2. the cfg80211 API checks [here](https://github.com/OpenIPC/linux/blob/eb50a943c26845925ff11ccb1651c40fa02c105e/net/wireless/chan.c#L862) if there's any other interface is not in monitor mode
 3. If the monitor mode is set by ```iwconfig```, the process is done by calling the old WEXT APIs, so the cfg80211-based ```iw``` may not get the latest status and think the interface is still in managed mode

 ##### Notes About 5MHz
-EXPERIMENTAL 5MHz support is not in the main branch, I've put that in [another branch here](https://github.com/libc0607/rtl88x2eu-20230815/tree/5mhz_bw).
-It works by fixing the config in the DAC clock setting register (See [this commit](https://github.com/libc0607/rtl88x2eu-20230815/commit/67dbbff1f01b8edd5b532c2a2c6e719452740ff5)), but it still needs testing as there are no register-level documents available and no one knows if those changes will affect the 20/40/80MHz transmission.

-The register value is from the RTL8812CU driver, which works well in 5MHz BW.
-The RTL88x2Cx and RTL88x2Ex share the same internal codename "Jaguar3" so I've just assumed that they have some common register defines, and it works.
-Tested between RTL8812EU and RTL8812CU ([driver](https://github.com/libc0607/rtl88x2cu-20230728)), both TX and RX.

-**Update**:  Some leakage (mirror?) can be observed in the 5MHz mode, and I have no idea how to configure the DAC clock properly as there are no even definitions in .h files.
+Some leakage (mirror?) can be observed in the 5MHz mode, and I have no idea how to configure the DAC clock properly as there are no even definitions in .h files.
 So, 5MHz is not recommended.
-However, I'll keep that branch for further research.
+However, I'll keep it in [another branch here](https://github.com/libc0607/rtl88x2eu-20230815/tree/5mhz_bw) for further research.
+If you need 5MHz BW on the 5.8GHz band, check 8812cu/8731bu/ath9k.

 ##### Note about Changing TX Power in Narrowband Modes
-Changing TX power by ```iw``` will not work when injecting with 5/10MHz BW.
+Changing TX power by ```iw``` will not work when injecting with 10MHz BW.
 You should manually set BW back to 20MHz, set TX power, then set BW back again.

 #### 20/40/80MHz Injection